Mazda Familia: Kia Brisa

-From October 1974 until 1981, Kia Motors manufactured a pickup variant of the second generation Familia as the "Kia Brisa" at their first integrated automobile manufacturing facility, the Sohari Plant in Gwangmyeong, South Korea.
-Production originally commenced in 1973 in the form of the Brisa B-1000 pickup pickup, but passenger car production (originally as the "Brisa S-1000") only commenced later.
-Brisa comes from the Spanish/Portuguese word for "breeze".
-The Brisa was equipped with a 62 PS 1.0-liter Mazda engine, a bigger 1.3-liter engine was later added to the line up.
-Production had ended after the military dictator Chun Doo-hwan enforced industry consolidation, which required Kia to abandon passenger cars and concentrate solely on light trucks.
-The model appeared prominently in the 2017 South Korean film A Taxi Driver, which told the true story of a German reporter and a South Korean taxi driver who became caught up in Chun's harsh response to the Gwangju Uprising in 1980.
+The second-generation Familia was manufactured in South Korea by Kia Motors at their first integrated automobile manufacturing facility, the Sohari Plant in Gwangmyeong.
+Production commenced in 1973 in the form of the Brisa B-1000 pickup; the passenger model (originally as the "Brisa S-1000") was added in October 1974.

+The Brisa nameplate comes from the Spanish and Portuguese word for "breeze".
+It was originally equipped with a 62 PS 1.0-litre Mazda engine, and a bigger 1.3-litre engine was later added to the line up.
+Production of the Brisa was halted in 1981, as the military dictator Chun Doo-hwan enforced industry consolidation, which required Kia to abandon passenger cars and concentrate solely on light trucks.

 The original version of the Brisa received a slightly different front end from the original Familia, featuring twin headlights.
 Later, single headlights were used.
 In total, 31,017 Brisa passenger cars were built.
 Including the pickups increases the totals to 75,987, of which a total of 1,526 were exported.
 Exports, Kia's first, began with a shipment of 31 Brisa B-1000 pickups to Qatar in 1975.
 The Brisa (along with the pickup model, typically called "Master" in export) was also exported to Colombia and Greece.

+The model appeared prominently in the 2017 South Korean film A Taxi Driver, which told the true story of a German reporter and a South Korean taxi driver who became caught up in Chun's harsh response to the Gwangju Uprising in 1980.